-Study conducted to test the sexual function with the patients with liver diseases proved that healthy liver and their sex life is co-related.
+Study conducted to test the sexual function of patients with liver diseases proved that healthy liver and their sex life are co-related.

-If you are going through long medication than it might be a reason of low testosterone, therapy like ADT (Androgen deprivation therapy) which is given to patients who have prostate cancer results in total depletion of testosterone.
+If you are going through long medication then it might be a reason for low testosterone, therapy like ADT (Androgen deprivation therapy) which is given to patients who have prostate cancer results in total depletion of testosterone.

-Age is a primary factor of depletion of testosterone.
+Age is a primary factor in the depletion of testosterone.
 Our body tends to lose its testosterone level by 1% per year after we age 30.
-Those with unhealthy lifestyle may see faster decrease in their T-Levels.
+Those with an unhealthy lifestyle may see a faster decline in their T-Levels.